Cuba closes off Havana to stamp out spread of coronavirus

 That stance slackened somewhat as Havana moved out of the first, strictest phase of lockdown in July, public transportation restarted and people returned to work.
 Cases began to climb, and the capital province returned to phase zero last month.

-But the measures failed to put a brake on the rise of coronavirus infections, as authorities bemoaned widespread violations of requirements, including wearing face masks, avoiding large gatherings and maintaining social distance.
+But the measures failed to brake the rise of coronavirus infections, as authorities bemoaned widespread violations of requirements including wearing face masks, avoiding large gatherings and maintaining social distance.

-“We are going to demand people follow the rules with a lot of rigour so that our country sees the results it deserves,'' Dr Francisco Durán, the country's head of epidemiology, said yesterday morning.
+"We are going to demand people follow the rules with a lot of rigor so that our country sees the results it deserves,'' Dr Francisco Durán, the country's head of epidemiology, said Tuesday morning.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login